eesperan/laptop-setup/README.md

-# laptop-setup
+# Jasper Laptop Setup
-Configures a new laptop with:
+Configures a new M1 Macintosh with:

 - Xcode
 - Rosetta